LAMBA

 Welcome to Langlade Area Mountain Bike & Hiking Association!

-Our fully volunteer staff maintains over 30 miles of trails in the greater Langlade area, working more than 5,000 hours a year.
-We responsibly build new trails and promote events for new and seasoned riders and hikers.
-Our efforts are 100% member and donor funded.
+LAMBA’s all-volunteer team maintains more than 30 miles of trails throughout the greater Langlade area, contributing over 5,000 hours annually.
+We responsibly build new trails, maintain existing ones, and host events for both new and experienced riders and hikers.
+Our efforts are supported entirely by members and donors.

-At LAMBA, we work closely with both the National Forest Service (NFS) and the Wisconsin Department of Natural Resources (DNR) to ensure that our trail maintenance and enhancements align with environmental and recreational guidelines.
-This partnership helps us protect the natural beauty and sustainability of the areas bike and hiking trails while providing high quality experiences for all trail users.
+We work closely with the U.S. Forest Service and the Wisconsin Department of Natural Resources to ensure all trail maintenance and development align with environmental and recreational guidelines.
+These partnerships help protect the region’s natural beauty while delivering exceptional trail experiences for all users.

 LAMBA Organizational Structure

-Langlade Area Mountain Bike & Hiking Association (LAMBA) is a 501(c)3 tax-exempt non-profit organization with Federal Tax Identification Number 26-3026111.
-LAMBA is responsible for the development and management of the Nicolet Roche Mountain Bike trail system of over 12 miles, 8 miles of hiking trail, and many miles of gravel routes.
-The LAMBA trails lie in and around the beautiful Chequamegon-Nicolet National Forest, on state of Wisconsin Department of Natural Resources land along the scenic Wolf River as well as eastern Langlade and northern Oconto County unimproved gravel roads – with thousands of acres in which to ride your mountain or gravel bike, or hike.
-Trails are based in the towns of Langlade, White Lake, Doty, and Townsend.
+The Langlade Area Mountain Bike & Hiking Association (LAMBA) is a 501(c)(3) tax-exempt nonprofit organization (Federal Tax Identification Number 26-3026111).
+LAMBA is responsible for the development and management of the Nicolet Roche Mountain Bike Trail System, which includes more than 12 miles of mountain bike trails, 8 miles of hiking trails, and numerous miles of gravel routes.
+These trails are located in and around the scenic Chequamegon-Nicolet National Forest, on Wisconsin Department of Natural Resources land along the Wolf River, and across unimproved gravel roads in eastern Langlade and northern Oconto counties.
+Together, these areas provide thousands of acres for mountain biking, gravel riding, and hiking, with trailheads based in the towns of Langlade, White Lake, Doty, and Townsend.

-LAMBA takes its responsibility as a steward of the environment very seriously and is committed to sustainable trail development – trails that will withstand years of regular use without degrading or promoting erosion.
-All new trails are designed and constructed to International Mountain Bike Association (IMBA) best practices.
+LAMBA takes its role as an environmental steward seriously and is committed to sustainable trail development.
+All trails are designed and built to withstand years of regular use without degradation or erosion and are constructed in accordance with International Mountain Bike Association (IMBA) best practices.

 Board Members